janw-me/default-featured-image/readme.txt

 The plugin uses the default WordPress functions `the_post_thumbnail` or `get_the_post_thumbnail`. `has_post_thumbnail` will always return true. `get_post_thumbnail_id` will return the ID set on the post or the DFI you set.

-= Can I exclude a page or give it a different image? = Yes you can by using the buildin `dfi_thumbnail_id` filter.
+= Can I exclude a page or give it a different image? = Yes you can by using the builtin `dfi_thumbnail_id` filter.
 It will give you the post id which you can use to check against.

 **Don't use a featured image on page 23**